diepgiabao/SimpleBrowser/README.md

-# Interview Coding Exercise
+# Simple Browser

 We would like you to build a very simple browser.
-Not a fully fledged one like Firefox, but instead a minimal application that can only use very simple ​​searches​​ ​and ​​search suggestions​​ ​as a browsing starting point.
-The following three screens show the complete flow of the application
+The following three screens show the complete flow of the application:

 ![App flow](https://github.com/JozefLipovsky/SimpleBrowser/blob/master/Screen%20Shot%202019-08-10%20at%207.53.20%20PM.png)